How to Naturally Treat Bipolar Disorder

 In a separate study, it was discovered that those with bipolar disorder had a higher chance of binge eating. ¹¹ Some research has suggested that this may be one of the side effects of medication.
 Others have suggested overeating is a result of depressive episodes. ¹²

 The link between bipolar disorder and unhealthy diets isn’t entirely understood.
-However, some scientists believe it may due with the fact that those with bipolar disorder have an imbalance of serotonin.
-Being as serotonin affects appetite, some may seeking out sweet or carbohydrate-filled food in order to make up for this lack of chemicals. ¹³
+However, some scientists believe it may be because those with bipolar disorder have an imbalance of serotonin.
+Since serotonin affects appetite, some may seek out sweet or carbohydrate food to compromise for this lack of chemicals. ¹³

-There are a few steps you can take to ensure that you’re eating properly in order to manage bipolar disorder.
+There are a few steps you can take to ensure that you’re eating properly to manage bipolar disorder.
 These include:

 1. Develop a diet that’s well-balanced in nutrients